 Other wild or domestic animals on or near trails

-Perhaps also the most common threat to your dog is the possibility of another dog approaching them off-leash and not being called back by their owner.
+Perhaps also the most common threat to your dog when you are running them is the possibility of another dog approaching them off-leash and not being called back by their owner.

-- His eyes go a bit ‘wild’ – we learned this when he was very young that when his eyes get a bit squinty or he looks a bit wild, then it was time for his puppy naps.
+- His eyes go a bit ‘wild’ – we learned this when our dog was a young puppy that when his eyes get a bit squinty or he looks a bit wild, then he is getting tired and it’s time for a nap or at least a rest.
 Now he looks like that when he is tired on a run and needs to call it a day.
 I like to think of it as his ‘ultrarunner’ look – I’ve seen many people with this look while supporting and racing at European ultrarunning festivals like UTMB, Ultraks and Lavaredo Ultra Trail 🙂

-- He starts running alongside or slightly behind us – basically, he’s flagging that he’s getting tired and isn’t as excited about continuing to run.
+- He starts running alongside or slightly behind us – basically, if our dog is doing this during a run together then he is flagging that he’s getting tired and isn’t as excited about continuing to run.
 We’ve all been there…

 Encountering other trail users when running with your dog

 Just as when hiking or everyday walking, good leash manners and trail etiquette are important.